How Much Does a Wedding Planner Cost in DC, MD, and VA? (2026 Real Talk Edition)

 Design Complexity

 There's a big difference between "we need tables and chairs" and "I want a secret garden wonderland with hanging installations and three lounge areas."
+The more Pinterest boards you show up with, the higher your planning fee is likely to be.

 DC-Specific Chaos